mikalshrestha/JetComposeMeditationApp/README.md

 # JetComposeMeditationApp

-Meditation Android Application using Jetpack Compose.
+This is a sample meditation android application that demonstrate use of Jetpack Compose.
+Dedicated to all Android Developers with ❤️.

 <b>Modules:</b>